dpareasy/Assignment1/README.md

 This node defines the Finite State Machine of the architecture and manages the transitions between all the states.

 It relies on three different classes:
-* The class `InterfaceHelper` of the `interface_helper` module, developed by [Luca Buoncompagni](https://github.com/buoncubi) in [arch_skeleton](https://github.com/buoncubi/arch_skeleton) and modified in this repository to fit to this purpose It manages all the interactions with [planner](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/planner.py) and [controller](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/controller.py) servers.
+* The class `InterfaceHelper` of the `interface_helper` module, developed by [Luca Buoncompagni](https://github.com/buoncubi) in [arch_skeleton](https://github.com/buoncubi/arch_skeleton) and modified in this repository to fit to this purpose.
+It manages all the interactions with [planner](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/planner.py) and [controller](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/controller.py) servers.
-* The class `BehaviorHelper` of the `robot_actions` module, which manages the interactions with the aRMOR server (i.e. robot position, reachable locations, urgency ecc.)
+* The class `BehaviorHelper` of the `robot_actions` module, which manages the interactions with the aRMOR server (i.e. robot position, reachable locations, urgency ecc.).
 * The class `CreateOntology` of the `load_ontology` module, which manages the initialisation of the map.

 The following figure represents an example of the `state_machine` node terminal which shows the various transitions between states.